BEDFORD FREIGHT HOUSE

 120 South Road, Bedford, Massachusetts

 The Bedford Freight House welcome center is normally open on weekends (Saturdays and Sundays) during the bikeway season, April through October, between 10:00 A.M. and 6:00 P.M.
 It might be open during other days on a "hit or miss" basis if a volunteer happens to be working there.
 We recommend that you phone (781-687-6180) in advance to verify that the Freight House is open if you plan to travel a significant distance to visit it.
-The adjacent railroad car museum is ordinarilly open when the Freight House is open.
+The adjacent railroad car museum is ordinarilly open on weekends when the Freight House is open.

 * If you are unable to visit in person, please order merchandise through our online store.

 Volunteer shopkeepers: Please click here to add your name to the shopkeeper schedule.